-Dense urban crowd being monitored for safety using advanced surveillance equipment like covert pole cams, drones, and telescopic masts depicted with RATT logo.
+Dense urban crowd being monitored for safety using advanced surveillance equipment like covert pole cams, drones, and telescopic masts.

 Enhance Safety with Advanced Covert Surveillance Tech